-In the interests of bringing the fine season of spring on with a rush – after all, we’re already a few days into April – I’ve decided that this classic salade Lyonnaise recipe should be a message to the weather gods.
+In the interests of bringing the fine season of spring on with a rush (after all, we’re already a few days into April) I’ve decided that this classic salade Lyonnaise recipe should be a message to the weather gods – and our Weekend Eggs recipe from Céret, where we’ve settled into for two weeks.

-Asparagus is particularly fine here at the moment, big and bright green, but the dish I like to make with asparagus is served with parmesan cheese – not very French or Catalan, but it does involve poached eggs, which I have not tackled on our global grand tour yet.
+It’s asparagus season, so asparagus is particularly fine here at the moment, big and bright green.
+But the asparagus and poached eggs breakfast dish I like to make comes with pancetta and parmesan cheese – not very French or Catalan.
+But it does involve poached eggs, which I have not tackled on our global grand tour yet.

-Salade Lyonnaise was my solution for bringing these two ingredients together, and while the dish is not from around this part of France, the ingredients to make it are all superb here.
+Salade Lyonnaise was my solution for bringing the two ingredients of eggs and frisée lettuce together, and while this latest Weekend Eggs dish is not from around this part of France (it’s from Lyon, of course), the ingredients to make it are all superb here.
 Just don’t tell the locals until after I’ve left the region!

 The idea is that you get some frisée, egg white and yolk, a crouton and some bacon in every mouthful.
 It’s a brilliant mix of textures and a perfect marriage of flavours.